pullreports/pullreports-quick-start/JEE.md

 </catalog>
 ```

-Reference the Pull Reports documentation, [XML Catalog Files](https://www.pullreports.com/docs/latest/catalog-files.html) chapter to learn how to enhance the XML Catalog File.
+Reference the Pull Reports documentation, [XML Catalog Files](https://www.pullreports.com/docs/latest/catalog-files.html) chapter to learn how to enhance XML Catalog Files.

 ## 4) Link your JNDI datasource to your new Report

 The current `jee/src/main/resources/pullreports.properties` file defines a default JNDI DataSource to be used by all Pull Reports via the `jndiDataSource` property.
 Unfortunately, this JNDI DataSource connects to the embedded H2 database configured within the `database` sub-project.
 This H2 database will not have the database table and column information you configured within the `my-catalog-file.xml` file in the previous step.

-In order to associate the new JNDI DataSource from step 2 with your new report(s), add a `jndiDataSource` property to `jee/src/main/resources/pullreports.properties` suffixed with your new `<catalog>` `id`.
-For example, if your new XML Catalog File defines a `<catalog id="my-catalog">` as the root element, add this property to `pullreports.properties`:
+In order to associate the new JNDI DataSource from step 2 with your new report(s), add an additional `jndiDataSource` property to `jee/src/main/resources/pullreports.properties` suffixed with your new `<catalog>` `id`.
+For example, if your new XML Catalog File defines `<catalog id="my-catalog">` as the root element, add this property to `pullreports.properties`:

     jndiDataSource.my-catalog=java:comp/env/jdbc/my-datasource